Model Selection in Variational Mixed Effects Models: Discussion

-In an extensive simulation study, we demonstrate the ability of the VAIC to select the true random effect model.
-The VAIC's discrimination under both the crossover and longitudinal designs is in excess of 97\% regardless of the decision rule.
-For that reason, we suggest using the minimum decision rule in general.
-The VAIC performs well in the LDLM setting because in the Bayesian modeling context, the different random effect models constitute different mean models in the Frequentist sense.
-Because there is no difference in how the ``fixed'' and ``random'' effects are treated in the original Bayesian model, we are ultimately selecting between different subject-specific mean models and therefore benefit from the asymptotic properties of the VAIC described by \cite{You2014}.
+The VAIC performs well in the VME setting because in the Bayesian modeling context, the different random effect models constitute different mean models in the Frequentist sense.
+In other words, there is no difference in how the ``fixed'' and ``random'' effects are treated in the original Bayesian model.
+All unknown parameters are supplied with a prior so the distinction between ``fixed'' and ``random'' in a Bayesian sense reduces to a distinction between population-level and subject-level effects.
+We are ultimately selecting between different subject-specific mean models in the Frequentist sense and therefore benefit from the asymptotic properties of the VAIC derived by \cite{You2014}.
+This is evident from the results of our empirical study.

-Our simulations also demonstrate the LDLM's operating characteristics with both bias and MISE decreasing as the sample size increases.
-We show that the coverage of the point-wise interval achieves or exceeds the nominal rate under a variety of combinations, regardless of the design.
-The ZLS test also performs well in simulation under the crossover design, attaining good power while maintaining nominal or below nominal size.
-These properties improve as the sample size increases as well.
-Importantly, our simulation illustrates the benefit of first correctly identifying the true model using the VAIC.
-Correctly identified models have lower bias and MSE, better coverage and size, and higher power.

-The primary analysis suggests that the effect of SaO$_2$ on post-flight HR and rMSSD is not significantly altered by exposure to altitude overall, although we do find evidence of lagged effects of SaO$_2$ on HR in general from the longitudinal analysis.
-In the secondary analysis, we identify a difference in the lagged effect of SaO$_2$ on HR among participants with diagnosed cardiovascular disease.
-Given the sample size, the finding warrants further investigation into the impact of flight on passengers with known cardiac risks. \cite{Abbasi2022} describes evidence of an increased cardiovascular risk among patients who were previously infected with SARS-CoV-2.
-Identifying potential flight-related heart health problems is of particular importance as these patients resume commercial flight and as SARS-CoV-2 infections become endemic.

-Additional results from the simulation study and analysis are in the supplementary materials.
-We make the \texttt{R} code used to produce the simulations and all analyses described in this paper, along with the relevant datasets, available at \url{https://github.com/}.
+VMEs can include functional effects in a longitudinal scalar-on-function regression models which have seen extensive study in various contexts, see for example work by \cite{Goldsmith2012, Gertheiss2013, Swihart2014, Kundu2016, Staicu2020, Cui2022}, and references therein.
+To our knowledge, the previous approaches for longitudinal scalar-on-function do not consider VAIC-like model selection criteria.
+Our parameter-efficient approach fits within the penalized functional regression framework described by \cite{Goldsmith2012}, albeit with a more general and potentially functional random effect.
+But the VAIC we derive is not necessarily specific to this framework and is applicable to any variational Bayesian version of these longitudinal scalar-on-function methods.
+The generality of the VAIC calculation is due its reliance on the log of the likelihood.
+Thus, all that is required is a Gaussian model with variational estimates of $B_{q(\sigma^2)}$, $\bmu_{q(\btheta)}$, and $\bSigma_{q(\btheta)}$, as well as the data $\bY$ and $\bC$.